 Do to others as you would like them to do to you. -Luke 6:31

 When we overlook wrongs, we treat others the way we want to be treated.
 But what if the wrong is something really big?
-What if we can’t just get over it?
+What if we can't just get over the strife?

 We still have choices.
-If the wrong is something monumental – abuse, neglect, criminal – then DO SOMETHING.
-Don’t just get angry, but take action.
-Enlist the help of someone who can stop it.
+If the wrong is something monumental - abuse, neglect, criminal - then DO SOMETHING.
+Don't just get angry, but take action.
+Take your indignation and enlist the help of someone who can stop it.

 The reader who wrote to me has endured her situation for five months.
 Certainly, she has been slow to anger.
 But now, she is furious.